Rippling/interneers-lab/README.md

 ```
--It returns a JSON response with a message.
+- It returns a JSON response with a message.
--Checks `age` to ensure it is numeric.
+- Checks `age` to ensure it is numeric.
--Gives error messages for invalid inputs.
+- Gives error messages for invalid inputs.
--Gives default values when parameters are missing.
+- Gives default values when parameters are missing.

 ---

 #### Different test scenarios for the API
 1.GET Request:Valid Input
 /hello/?name=Bon&age=19&city=Paris
-Expected Response (200 OK):

 ```json